 How to File a Claim

-In order to file a claim for disability compensation, you’ll need to provide evidence to support your claim.
+In order to file a claim for disability compensation, you’ll need to provide evidence to support your claim of asbestos on Navy ships you were on.

 You’ll need medical records stating your illness or disability.
 You’ll also need service records listing your job or specialty.
 And lastly, you’ll need a doctor’s statement declaring a correlation between your exposure to asbestos during your military service and the illness and/or disability you suffer with now.